 Exploring the Canadian Rockies in Style with Rocky Mountaineer

-The Rocky Mountaineer has been on my bucket list for many years, and I was so excited to finally tick it off.
-The experience didn’t just live up to the dream, it completely exceeded it…From the incredible scenery to the delicious food and the friendly, knowledgeable hosts, every part of the journey was exceptional.
+The Rocky Mountaineer has been on my bucket list for many years now and I was so excited to finally ticket it off my list.
+The experience didn’t just live up to the dream, it completely exceeded it…….From the stunningly beautiful scenery to the delicious food and friendly, knowledgeable hosts, every part of the journey was exceptional.

-I travelled in GoldLeaf and absolutely loved the experience.
+I travelled in GoldLeaf and absolutely loved the whole experience.
 The GoldLeaf carriages have two levels, with a glass-domed upper deck which gives incredible panoramic views.
-The leather seats are extremely comfortable, spacious and also recline.
-Sitting back and relaxing and watching the stunning Rockies go by is a memory I will remember for a long time.
+The leather seats are very comfortable, spacious and also recline.
+Sitting back and relaxing and watching the stunning Rockies go by is a memory I will definitely remember for a long time.

 SilverLeaf is also lovely, with wide picture windows and meals served at your seat.
 There is a very small outdoor viewing area in SilverLeaf however it only takes a couple of people at a time.
 Silverleaf is a great option if you after a more affordable experience, but if you can do GoldLeaf, I highly recommend it for the space, views, and dining experience.

-The onboard meals were exceptional and definitely one of my highlights of the trip.
+The meals onboard the Rocky Mountaineer exceeded my expectations and were definitely one of my highlights of the trip.

-Each morning started with a full cooked breakfast with plenty of options including Classic Eggs Benedict, smoked avocado toast, Lemon and Honey Buttermilk Pancakes and Rosted Red Pepper Skillet.
+Each morning started with a full cooked breakfast.
+The menu had plenty of options including Classic Eggs Benedict, smoked avocado toast, Lemon and Honey Buttermilk Pancakes and Rosted Red Pepper Skillet.

-Lunch options included items like Dungeness Crab Ravioli, Seared BC Alcacore Tuna, Alberta Striploin, Red Pesto and Parmesan Polenta and Crispy Skin Kuterra Steelhead.
+The lunch menu also had a wonderful selelction to choose from and included options such as Dungeness Crab Ravioli, Seared BC Alcacore Tuna, Alberta Striploin, Red Pesto and Parmesan Polenta and Crispy Skin Kuterra Steelhead.

 One detail that really stood out was on our last day our train had a late arrival into Banff.
 So, we wouldn’t arrive hungry and searching for food the onboard culinary team whipped up a beautiful unscheduled meal (for the entire train!).

 No words can truly capture the scenery.
-The Rockies are an absolutely stunning and almost magical part of the world!!
+The Rockies are a breathtakingly stunning and almost magical part of the world!!

 I travelled on the Rocky Mountaineer’s First Passage to the West which travels from Vancouver to Banff (with an overnight stay in Kamloops).
 On our journey we passed rivers, canyons, cliffs, and picture-perfect valleys.
-Some of the highlights included:
+Some of the highlights of our trip included:

-Craigellachie, where the last spike of the Canadian Pacific Railway was driven in 1885.
+• Craigellachie, where the last spike of the Canadian Pacific Railway was driven in 1885.
 This marked the completion of the construction of the Canadian Pacific Railroad (which amazingly spans all the way across Canada from the Atlantic Coast to the Pacific Coast).
+As we passed this spot the train slowed down to make it easier to see and also to take photos.

-The Kicking Horse Pass with its iconic spiral tunnels – this really is a mind-blowing engineering accomplishment given the accuracy required and that they were built back in 1909 without today’s technology.
+• The Kicking Horse Pass with its iconic spiral tunnels – this really is a mind-blowing engineering accomplishment given the accuracy required and that they were built back in 1909 without today’s technology.
+It is quite a surreal experience travelling through the tunnels as it is completely dark and then when you finally emergy you can find yourself facing the opposite direction!

-Castle Mountain – located between Banff and Lake Louise, with an elevation almost 2800m and named for its castle like appearance, this is certainly a spectacular landmark.
+• Castle Mountain – located between Banff and Lake Louise, with an elevation almost 2800m and named for its castle like appearance, this is certainly a stunning landmark.

 Wildlife Sightings

-We were so lucky with what we saw along the way—a grizzly bear, a black bear, a bald eagle, and a baby elk all made an appearance!
+We were so lucky with what we saw along the way.
+We spotted a grizzly bear, a black bear, a bald eagle, and a baby elk!!
 The train slows down when wildlife is spotted so everyone can get a good look and a photo if you're quick enough.
-Seeing a grizzly bear was certainly another one of the highlights of my trip!
+Seeing a grizzly bear was very exciting and certainly another one of the highlights of my trip!

 Every detail was so well organised.
 From hotel transfers to luggage handling (you don’t have to touch your bags at all), everything was seamless.
 The Rocky Mountaineer team are amazing and certainly make it feel so easy and stress-free.
 All we really had to do was sit back relax and enjoy the amazing experience.

 The Rocky Mountaineer season starts in April each year and runs through to October.
-The best time to travel on the Rocky Mountaineer really depends on the kind of experience you’re after.
+The best time to travel on the Rocky Mountaineer really does depend on the kind of experience you’re after.

 Spring (April to May) offers snow-capped mountains and fewer crowds, making it perfect for those who want dramatic alpine scenery and a quieter experience.
 It is also the start of the Wildlife spotting season with bears coming out of hibernation.